 Nairie holds a Finance degree from San Jose State University.
 She is actively involved in the community and also a board member of the Armenian Cultural Foundation.

 Lauren is a data-driven marketing veteran.
 She studied art history at the University of South Carolina and discovered her passion for marketing at EdVenture Children’s Museum where she introduced the brand to social media.
 Her next fun job gave her the opportunity to build customer loyalty through sales and event-based marketing.
 Growing her own brand, she founded a digital communications agency serving political and nonprofit clients.
-She returned to Atlanta for a stint in the startup world at Groundfloor, an innovative FinTech company.
-Quickly enamored with startups and innovation, she knew Silicon Valley was in her future.
-It didn’t take long for her to find her way to the Bay Area.
-Thousands of miles and as many ideas later, she is delighted to have recently joined the Employee Stock Option Fund.
+She returned to Atlanta for a stint in the startup world at Groundfloor, where she first said out loud, “I want to be a VC.”
+It didn’t take long for the Bay Area to give her the opportunity.
+Thousands of miles and as many ideas, she is looking forward to building a new brand for the Employee Stock Option Fund.
 When she’s not raptured with marketing campaigns, Lauren frequents Starbucks and the gym.
 She is an avid runner and swimmer.
 She also enjoys crossword puzzles and traveling and cocktail parties.